ccrismancox/IO_TugOfWar/readme.md

       produced and placed in the Output folder.
 	- `replicateAppendix.sh` (U) Reproduces all results in the Appendix using the code files below in order.
 Tables and Figures are produced and placed in the Output folder
+	- `replicateAll.sh` (U) Runs both of the above replication scripts in order.
 - Installation
     - `pyopt_setup_python3.sh` (U)  A bash script designed to be run on a fresh installation of Ubuntu 20.04.6.
+It should also work on the live version or on existing Ubuntu 20.04.6 installations, but this is not tested.
-This will install all the necessary outside software to replicate the results.
-(Internet connection is required)
+	This file  will install all the necessary outside software to replicate the results (Internet connection is required).
     - `Rpackages.r` An R script that installs all the `R` packages used here with the versions used here.
 - Data: These are both the original data used in the analysis as well as the merged and complete versions used in the analysis.
     - `acosta1993.csv` Acosta and Ramos' (2017) data to supplement missing data from the Global Terrorism Database (GTD).